 We have all seen it, heard of it, and likely dealt with it at some point in our lives.
 If not affecting us directly it has undoubtedly affected a colleague or someone we know well.
 No, I’m not talking about cancer, I’m talking about legalese.

-But what is legalese?
-Put simply, it’s unnecessarily complex legal language that is used to ensure that regular people (that would be you and me) are unable to understand what a legal document says, so that expert lawyers must be called in to sort things out.
+Put simply, legalese is unnecessarily complex legal language that is used to ensure that regular people (that would be you and me) are unable to understand what is being said so that expert lawyers need to be called in to help out.

 Now, I am not saying that lawyers are the issue.
-This is not what I am saying at all.
-I have worked with many great lawyers who provide wonderful counsel, work hard for our company, and do their best to navigate these legal documents.
+I have worked with many great lawyers that provide wonderful counsel, work hard for their companies, and do their best to navigate these legal documents.
 Rather, the issue is with the entire legal system itself.

-With the advent of the billable hour, contracts became more and more complex with the client’s interest becoming lost in the process.
-The billable hour incentivized lawyers to add more and more complexity to the system.
-It wasn’t enough for one to say that each side shall pay their taxes; now language had to be added about what currency the taxes should be paid in, what coverage these taxes should assume, and perhaps even how taxes would be paid in the case of an earthquake.
+With the advent of a billable hour and the incentive to make contracts more and more complex there was no counterbalance to these activities.
+The incentives skewed towards adding greater and greater complexity to the system.
+It’s not enough, for example, to say that each side shall pay their taxes.
+Now we have to add in language about what currency the taxes should be paid in, what coverage these taxes should assume, and perhaps even how taxes would be paid in the case of an earthquake.
 How does this help the client?
-Oh yes I forgot, the client doesn’t know any of these details as they are non-lawyers and would never understand what the “expert” lawyers are doing.
+Of course, it doesn’t.
+More to the point, the client usually isn’t even aware as they are non-lawyers and would never understand what expert lawyers are doing anyway.

 Speaking of taxes, this is exactly what is happening in the business world.
-For every contract that is created, negotiated, and executed a certain transaction cost is levied by the legal system.
-But what benefit does the world get from this contribution?
-To be sure there are benefits to legal contracting, but the aggregate costs of unnecessary complexity far outweigh the aggregate benefits.
-Businesses pay hundreds of billions of dollars to the legal system every year and get far less value in return.
-My point is not to say that lawyers’ input is not helpful, but rather that there is a lot of unnecessary and/or unjustified legal spend that does not give the business an overall benefit.
+For every contract that is created, negotiated, and executed a certain transaction cost (or tax) goes to the legal system.
+Yet, what’s the benefit of this contribution and do the aggregate costs outweigh those benefits?
+Every year businesses pay billions of dollars to the legal system and get far less value than what they paid in.
+It’s not that a lawyer’s input isn’t helpful, it’s that there is simply too much unnecessary and/or unjustified legal spend without a corresponding overall business benefit.

-Today, in order to protect a company’s interest, business-to-business transactions require a contract.
-However, most contracts are not simple; rather, many – if not most – of today’s business lawyers feel compelled to use complicated terminology.
-Often modern contracts utilize more words when fewer will suffice and include redundant clauses lest some potential court down the road disqualify a portion of a contract.
-Today, it is the rare exception when a business-to-business contract is simple enough for a layman to understand.
-This added complexity is not without cost: it forces businesses to spend far more time and money than they need or want to on the contracting process due to longer contract cycle times and high legal costs.
-Aggregate these thousands of hours of unnecessary legal costs along with the overhead it creates for the business and possible lost revenue or relationships across the global economy and you are taking about the loss of hundreds of billions of dollars annually.
+Again, this added complexity is not without cost: it forces businesses to spend far more time and money than they need or want to on the contracting process due to longer contract cycle times and higher legal costs.
+Aggregate these thousands of hours of unnecessary legal costs along with the overhead it creates for the business and possible lost revenue or relationships across the global economy and you are taking about the loss of billions of dollars.
 It doesn’t have to be this way.

-At Akorda we see a much brighter future where contracts are negotiated and executed quickly because they say what they mean, simply and clearly.
+There is actually a much brighter future where contracts are negotiated and executed quickly because they say what they mean, simply and clearly.
 Where parties to an agreement are able to negotiate, agree and document their relationship quickly and confidently.
 Where revenue can be brought in far more rapidly, thereby drastically improving business performance.
-And where legal teams are able to focus on higher-value work than reviewing endless iterations of overly complicated and verbose contracts.
+And where legal teams are able to focus on higher-value work rather than review endless iterations of overly complicated and verbose contracts.
 Think this is an impossible dream?
 Think again: it’s already happening.

 Fed up with its own inefficient process, in 2013 GE Aviation’s digital services unit embarked on an ambitious effort to drastically simplify and streamline their commercial contracting process.
 They sought to consolidate 7 separate contracts ranging from 25 to 54 pages in length into a single contract covering all transactions.
 The new contract had two key requirements: amply protect GE’s interests, BUT be simple enough for a high schooler to understand.
 They succeeded.
 “Plain language contracting” has saved GE Aviation enormous amounts of time and money; better yet, customers loved it.
 The effort has been so successful it began spreading within GE.